NeuroTechX/learn.neurotechedu.com/pages/introtobci.md

 EEG data contains rhythmic activity, which reflects neural oscillations.
 Oscillations are described by frequency, power and phase.
 Oscillations occur at specific frequencies (i.e., at a certain rate).
-These include delta, theta, alpha, meta, and gamma.
+These include delta, theta, alpha, beta, and gamma.
 Research has found associations between these rhythms and different brain states.
 For example, commercial EEG headsets - often used for purposes such as meditation - typically measure the amount of brain activity that occurs in the alpha frequency.

 **Spatial resolution**